ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ![boa](./boa.jpg)

-# Week 2: Boa, Due Wednesday, October 8
+# Week 2 + 3: HydraBoa (`-e` and `-c` due October 8, `-i` due October 15)

-In this assignment you'll implement a compiler for a small language called Boa, that has let bindings and binary operators.
+In this assignment you'll implement a compiler for a small language called Boa and extend it with dynamic features.
+We'll call the language Boa and the whole runtime system and CLI tooling HydraBoa.
+The main features are let bindings and binary operators.
 The key difference between this language and what we implemented in class is that there can be _multiple_ variables defined within a single let.
-This language has two modes, _Ahead-of-Time (AOT)_ and _Just-in-Time (JIT)_ compilation.
+This language implementation has three modes, _Ahead-of-Time (AOT)_, _Just-in-Time (JIT)_, and an interactive REPL mode.
 - **Part 1**: Supporting the Boa Language and _AOT_ compilation of Boa files with a generated assembly file.
 This is with the `-c` compile flag to the main program.
 - **Part 2**: _JIT_ compilation of Boa files with an evaluation at runtime, using [dynasm](https://github.com/CensoredUsername/dynasm-rs).
 This is with the `-e` eval flag to the main program.
   - The `-g` flag prints the evaluation and writes out AOT assembly for debugging purposes.
 - **Part 3**: A REPL for Boa.
 This is with the `-i` interactive flag to the main program.

+(It's common for languages to have multiple implementations and different tooling depending on the implemenation.
+For example JavaScript is a language, while [NodeJS](https://nodejs.org) and [V8](https://v8.dev) are implementations of JavaScript with various features, CLI options, etc.  The same can be said for Python, where [CPython](https://github.com/python/cpython) and [PyPy](https://pypy.org) are both implementations with their own features and quirks.
+Same for Java and OpenJDK versus OracleJDK, C and `clang` vs `gcc`, and so on.
+So _Boa_ is the language – its syntax and definition of what it's supposed to do.
+HydraBoa is our full implementation with its own CLI tooling, etc.)

 ## Setup